Pelican Lake, Wisconsin

 Pelican Lake is an unincorporated community located in Oneida County, Wisconsin, United States.
 Pelican Lake is located on the eastern shore of Pelican Lake and is served by U.S. Route 45, in the town of Schoepke.
 Pelican Lake has a post office with ZIP code 54463.

 Community groups include the Pelican Lake Property Owners Association and the Pelican Lake Chamber of Commerce.

+Pelican Lake is often referred to as the muskie capital of the world.
+The lake has yielded massive freshwater muskie and continues to produce 60"+ fish.
+Although the limit to keep these fish is 50", most anglers return the fish back into the water to continue growing and out of respect for the creatures and the sport.